enricodeleo/fattura24/README.md

 |saveItem   |Create a credit   |

 ## CHANGELOG
+#### v0.0.7 - 25/03/2018
+Do not throw error when unknown method is invoked.

 #### v0.0.6 - 25/03/2018
 Fixed an issue with npm publication.

 #### v0.0.5 - 25/03/2018
 Transpile es6 to es5 for wider nodejs compatibility (babel targeted to 4.0.0).